pb1999/Portfolio_Optimization/README.md

 ```

 ## Model

-#### It is very important to scale features before training a neural network, so before training the model using LSTM, we must normalize the data sets.
+#### It is very important to scale features before training a neural network, so we must normalize the data sets.
 To achieve that, I split the data into training 70% and testing 30% and subtract from both the mean and divide by the standard deviation.
 The mean and standard deviation should only be from the training set so that the model has no access to the values in the test set.

 ```python
 class Momentum_Model: